 Most people assume sexualized violence is rape or sexual assault, but it includes many other forms of violence and encompasses all forms of unwanted sexual contact.
 Sexualized violence is an overarching term used to describe any violence, physical or psychological, carried out through sexual means or by targeting sexuality.Common Myths FAQ Impact of Sexualized Violence

-If you think you or someone you know has been sexually assaulted, call the confidential 24-hour crisis and information line for more information 250-383-3232.
+If you think you or someone you know has been sexually assaulted, please call or email us.

 At VSAC we work from the following framework: